skylight-hq/skylight.digital/pages/toolkits/content_guide/06_style_elements.md

 ### Ampersands

-Use ampersands only if it is convention or if it is part of a company or brand name.
+Use ampersands only if it's convention or if it's part of a company or brand name.

 * Company: Ben & Jerry’s, AT&T
 * Convention: DE&I, R&D